cytomining/copairs/README.md

 ### Getting valid pairs

-To get pairs of samples that share the same label but comes from different plates at different well positions:
+To get pairs of samples that share the same `label` but comes from different `plate`s at different `well` positions:

 ```python
 from copairs.sampler import Sampler